Muramba (TV series)

-Muramba is an Indian Marathi-language television drama series which premiered from 14 February 2022 on Star Pravah.
+Muramba is an Indian Marathi language TV series which premiered from 14 February 2022 aired on Star Pravah.
 It stars Shashank Ketkar, Shivani Mundhekar and Nishani Borule in lead roles.
 The show is produced by Panorama Entertainment Pvt.
 Ltd. This show is an official remake of Star Plus TV series Suhani Si Ek Ladki.

 Plot

 It is the story of two best friends who are willing to go to any length for each other.
 Their friendship takes a new turn when the two pals fall in love with the same guy.